xyproto/algernon/README.md

 # Algernon

-HTTP/2 web server that can serve Markdown and Lua scripts, with built-in support for users and permissions.
+HTTP/2 web server that can serve Markdown, Amber, static files and directories and use Lua scripts as request handlers.
+Comes with built-in support for users and permissions.

 [http2check](https://github.com/xyproto/http2check) can be used to confirm that the server is in fact serving [HTTP/2](https://tools.ietf.org/html/draft-ietf-httpbis-http2-16).